 However, we’d already been developing the Grantourismo project, as well as a couple of other local travel books with a publisher, so I was compelled to buy it anyway.

-My Local Guide to Venice subsequently travelled with us to Mallorca, around the Middle East, to Thailand, Australia, back to the Middle East and Europe on our grand tour for our first Grantourismo project.
+My Local Guide to Venice subsequently travelled with us to Mallorca, around the Middle East, to Thailand, Australia, back to the Middle East, and to Europe with us on our yearlong global grand tour for our first Grantourismo project.
 Although we’d never actually used the thing, it was looking especially well loved by the time we returned Venice.
 This trip, I was determined not only to test the book out, but, in view of our quest to travel locally this year, I was eager to meet its creators.

 We met the book’s publishers and editors (also a husband and wife team), Matteo Bartoli and Mara Sartore, at their headquarters, Lightbox Publishing and Communication, where Terence took their portraits, and I went upstairs to chat to Mara about local travel while she fed her newborn baby in her Mum’s apartment.